dhee-tree/Team-19/README.md

 #

-Developed using Laravel, WoodLess is an E-commerce website that facilitates the online transactions and sales of an eco-friendly furniture company.
-WoodLess offers a user-friendly experience, enabling users to make safe and easy purchases of a range of available furniture products.
+Developed using Laravel, WoodLess is an E-commerce website intended to facilitate the online transactions and sales of an eco-friendly furniture company.

-The business domain of the eco-friendly furniture business involves creating and selling furniture that's designed with the environment in mind.
-This includes using sustainable materials, implementing eco-friendly manufacturing processes, and targeting consumers who prioritize environmentally responsible products.
+It's aim is the distribution of furniture, designed with the environment in mind.
+This includes the use of sustainable materials, eco-friendly manufacturing processes, and targeting consumers who prioritize environmentally responsible products.

-The scope of this domain incorporates a range of factors, such as the specific eco-friendly furniture products offered, the sourcing and use of sustainable materials, following the environmental certifications, and efforts to minimize the environmental footprint through initiatives like waste collection and reusability.
+WoodLess strives to offer a user-friendly experience, enabling users to make safe and easy purchases on a range of available furniture products.

 ### Official Deployment
 As of 26/02/2024, A public deployment of the website is available for anyone to visit at: [20216407.cs2410-web01pvm.aston.ac.uk](http://220216407.cs2410-web01pvm.aston.ac.uk/).